-Another good choice for mid-range accommodation would be King’s Hotel First Class.
-This hotel has modest rooms, but is located in the heart of the city and close to the train station and city landmarks.
+MID-RANGE: Another good choice for mid-range accommodation would be King’s Hotel First Class.
+This hotel has modest rooms but is located in the city’s heart and close to the train station and city landmarks.
+Check out rates here.

-Okay, here are the best things to see and do in Munich is between December and February.
+Okay, here are the best things to see and do in Munich between December and February.

 See the Christmas Markets